OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/calendar-page.md

 # Regular Events

-## Biweekly Open Office Hour
+## Monthly Open Office Hour
-We offer <a href="https://webconf.hrz.uni-marburg.de/n/rooms/q2o-bf3-vtf-u8q/join">office hours</a> where you can join the online meeting and ask your questions on Open Science (every second Monday 13:00 o'clock).
+We offer <a href="https://webconf.hrz.uni-marburg.de/n/rooms/q2o-bf3-vtf-u8q/join">office hours</a> where you can join the online meeting and ask your questions on Open Science (every first Monday in the month 13:00 o'clock).

 ## MARA Open Science Program
 As MARA Working group, we also offer trainings and peer-to-peer workshops in the <a href="https://www.uni-marburg.de/de/mara/veranstaltungen/programme-und-zertifikate/open-science">MARA Open Science Program</a>